opencomponents/oc-info/README.md

 oc-info
 =======

-Little cli tool to fetch information from an [OpenComponents](https://github.com/opentable/oc) registry's API.
+A cli tool to fetch information from an [OpenComponents](https://github.com/opentable/oc) registry's API.

 ### Usage